ShivamShrivastava/Smart-Mirror/.github/CONTRIBUTING.md

-Contribution Policy for MagicMirror²
+Contribution Policy for SmartMirror
 ====================================

-Thanks for contributing to MagicMirror²!
+Thanks for contributing to SmartMirror!

 We hold our code to standard, and these standards are documented below.